Gold Medal winner at the

 Contract Documents and Drawings

-Once a design and contract have been agreed, I will draw up a master plan, detailed planting plan(s) and a plant schedule.
+Once a design and Contract have been agreed, I will draw up a master plan, detailed planting plan(s) and a plant schedule.
 All contract drawings are to scale and are nearly always drawn by hand.
 This allows me to feel the design as it develops.
-You will be sent a Quotation for your chosen contract and we will discuss timescales.
-The Quotation will include details of Stage Payments so that you can budget accordingly.

 Planting & Completion